GravityDoc/contracts/README.md

 # Gravity Contracts
-These is the pre-deployment contracts that will be used for the creation, distribution, and reward calculation for the DUST token.
+These are the pre-deployment contracts that will be used for the creation, distribution, and reward calculation for the DUST token.